Kashiwanoha-campus Station: Line

 Kashiwanoha-campus Station is served by the Metropolitan Intercity Railway Company's Tsukuba Express line, which operates between Akihabara Station in Tokyo and Tsukuba Station.
 It is located 30.0 kilometers from the terminus of the line at Akihabara.

 Station layout

 The station consists of two opposed elevated side platforms, with the station building located underneath.
 The station building was designed by architect Makoto Sei Watanabe.

 Platforms

 History

 The station opened on 24 August 2005, coinciding with the opening of the Tsukuba Express line.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 18,015 passengers daily (boarding passengers only).

 Surrounding area

 The station is surrounded by large-scale new town housing developments.

+The University of Tokyo Kashiwa Campus is a short distance away by Tobu Bus.